ashwanthaj/Android-TouchDB-Cordova/README.md

 	adb pull /data/data/com.couchbase.callback/files/your_couchapp

-This should have put and attachments directory in that directory.
-Now cd up one directory (to your assets dir) and run the following command:
+This should have put an attachments directory in that directory.

+2. Now cd up one directory (to your assets dir) and run the following command:

 	adb pull /data/data/com.couchbase.callback/files/your_couchapp.touchdb

-2. Zip the directory, named your_couchapp, which has your touchdb attachments to create your_couchapp.zip.
-Delete the your_couchapp directory.

 3. Edit res/raw/coconut.properties and change coconut-sample to the name of your couchapp and adjust the couchAppInstanceUrl.
 Note that you can also change the port in this file.